Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Anisotropic Equation of State of Magnetized Strange Quark Matter (MSQM)

-In this case, we consider the magnetized strange quark matter (MSQM) consisting of free up, down and strange quarks along with electrons in the presence of strong magnetic field.
-The matter is beta-equilibrated and charge neutral.
-The magnetic field $B$ is assumed to be aligned along the z direction $(B = (0,0,B))$, causing quarks and electrons to occupy quantized Landau levels in the direction perpendicular to the magnetic field $B$.
-For the anisotropic EoS, we use the phenomenological MIT bag model, which treats quarks as quasi-free particles confined within a hypothetical "bag".
-This model effectively captures the principles of asymptotic freedom and confinement through the Bag constant B$_{bag}$, a binding energy term that contributes to the total energy density while reducing the quark pressure \cite{Chodos74}.
-For our calculations, we adopt fixed quark masses and charges, $m_{u}= 2.2$ MeV, $m_{d}= 4.8$ MeV, $m_{s}=95$ MeV with corresponding electric charges, $e_{u} = + \frac{2}{3} e$ and $e_{d} = e_{s}= -\frac{1}{3} e$.
-The rest mass of electron is $m_{e} = 0.511$ MeV.
+In this section, we formulate the anisotropic equation of state (EoS) for magnetized strange quark matter (MSQM), composed of up (${u}$), down (${d}$) and strange (${s}$) quarks along with electrons, in the presence of strong magnetic field.
+The system is assumed to be in ${\beta}$-equilibrium and electrically charge neutral.
+The magnetic field ${B}$ is taken to be aligned along the z direction i.e., ${(B = (0,0,B))}$.
+Under such conditions, the motion of charged particles becomes quantized in the plane perpendicular to the magnetic field, forming discrete Landau levels.
+We employ the phenomenological MIT Bag model, which represents quarks as quasi-free particles confined within a finite region (the "bag") by a vacuum pressure termed as the bag constant ${B_{bag}}$.
+This constant effectively accounts for color confinement and modifies both the energy density and pressure of the system~\cite{Chodos74}.
+The quark masses and electric charges are taken as ${m_{u}= \rm{2.2\, MeV}}$, ${m_{d}= \rm{4.8\, MeV}}$, ${m_{s}=\rm{95\, MeV}}$ with corresponding charges ${e_{u} = + \rm{\frac{2}{3} e}}$ and ${e_{d} = e_{s}= -\rm{\frac{1}{3} e}}$.
+The electron mass is ${m_{e} = \rm{0.511\; MeV}}$.
+The single particle energy of a charged fermion occupying the $\nu^{th}$ Landau level is given by~\cite{Strick12,Mukho15,Sahoo24}: